Korean currency: History

-While in ancient Korea various items like clam shells, iron, and precious metals were all traded as a medium of exchange, but the primary forms of currency during this era used in bartering were grain and cloth.
-During the pre-monetary times anything related to food and clothing was used as a medium of exchange as well as a method to measure the value of products.
+While various items like clam shells, iron, and precious metals were also traded as a medium of exchange in Ancient Korea, the primary forms of currency during this era used in bartering were mainly grain and cloth.
+During the pre-monetary times, anything related to food and clothing was used as a medium of exchange as well as a method to measure the value of products.
 The types of grains most commonly used for bartering were rice, barley, beans, and millet.
-Of these commodities millet white rice was valued a lot more than regular rice.
+Of these commodities, millet white rice was valued a lot more than regular rice.
 The most common forms of cloth as currency in ancient Korea were hemp, ramie, and silk.
 Other goods were calculated as having a certain value that was in relation to fundamental commodities such as grain, rice, and cloth.
-As a result of the ancient barter-based economy some modern elderly South Koreans still use the phrase "Go to the market and sell some rice" which evokes the idea of trading rice for other products.
+As a result of the ancient barter-based economy some modern elderly South Koreans still use the phrase "Go to the market and sell some rice(쌀 팔러 간다)" which evokes the idea of trading rice for other products.
 It would not be until the 17th century that coinage fully replaced the barter system throughout the entire Korean peninsula.

-Hemp was first the most common form of cloth currency but later cotton cloth (or pohwa) would become the dominant form of cloth money.
+Hemp was first the most common form of cloth currency but later cotton cloth (or pohwa(포화(布貨))) would become the dominant form of cloth money.
 Since the Three Kingdoms period, silk was considered to be one of the most highly valued medium of exchange.

 As in modern times Xin dynasty era hwacheon (貨泉, 화천) cash have been unearthed in tombs in modern Korea there is minor evidence that these coins might've been used for the international trade of the time.
 In 2018 Wu Zhu (五銖, 오수) cash coins, known as oshujeon in Korea, were unearthed in the North Gyeongsang province further confirming an ancient trade relation with China.

 The first known metallic coinage known to have circulated in ancient Korea was Chinese knife money, this type of Chinese coin circulated in the Kingdom of Yan during the Warring States period, and was brought to the Korean peninsula by Chinese settlers and in modern times specimens of knife money have been excavated in the provinces of Pyeongan and Jeolla.
 During the Chinese Han dynasty Wu Zhu cash coins which were known as oshujeon (五銖錢, 오수전) in Korean were brought to the Korean peninsula following the Han conquest of Gojoseon in 108 BC.
 The oshujeon would continue to circulate in the later kingdoms of Goguryeo and Silla of the Korea Three Kingdoms period up to the 10th century CE.
 Today oshujeon are most commonly found in the tombs of the former Lelang Commandery.